street-lab-tech/Accessibility-Guidelines/Guidelines/Cognitive Support and Task Alignment/freedom-from-distraction.md

 [← Back](../cognitive-support-and-task-alignment.md)

-# Subguideline: Freedom from Distraction
+# Sub-Guideline: Freedom from Distraction

 **Definition:** The system presents information without other irrelevant information or competing stimuli interfering with its perception.